muntasir2165/study-materials/Syllabus.md

 #### Week 15 - Sequelize[]
 - 15.1 - Intro to Sequelize ORM - Makes coding with MySQL databases a smoother experience
-- 15.2 - New Sequelize methods - Updating and deleting records and validations.
+- 15.2 - New Sequelize methods - Updating and deleting records and validations
 - 15.3 - Concept of relations in Sequelize - The "where" query attribute

 #### Week 16 - Testing & Node/Express Project Week One